Buyer’s Agent Defined

-Engaging me as a buyer's agent is done at no cost to you because of the way agents are compensated.
+How am I paid?
 Real estate agents are paid a pre-set percentage of the sale price by the property seller.
-Often these payments go entirely toward paying the seller's agent.
-However, if more than one agent is involved, then the percentage is split between them.
+Often these payments go entirely toward paying the seller’s agent.
+However, if more than one agent is involved, then the percentage is usually split between them.
 Since the funds have already been set aside by the seller, it makes sense for buyers to allocate a portion of these funds to serve their own interests, rather than simply serving the interests of sellers.

-As more buyers discover that they have the right to hire an agent to represent their interests, and at no cost to themselves, the number of real estate agents who specialize as buyer's agents has increased.
+As more buyers discover that they have the right to hire an agent to represent their interests, the number of real estate agents who specialize as buyer’s agents has increased.

-In summary, a buyer's agent provides one of the few professional services that specifically protects your interests as a property buyer.
-Given that the service is free to buyers, but is being paid for by sellers, finding a reputable buyer's agent is the first thing that most experienced buyers do when they decide to make a property purchase.
+In summary, a buyer’s agent provides one of the few professional services that specifically protects your interests as a property buyer.
+Finding a reputable buyer’s agent is the first thing that most experienced buyers do when they decide to make a property purchase.

 Here is what I can do for you.

 - Take the time to discuss your specific property requirements as well as your property wishlist.

 - Provide information on current market conditions and the quality of the local neighborhoods.

 - Research homes in the area by searching the primary Multiple Listing Service (MLS) database by your specific preferences.
 I look not only at price but also at the exact features you want in your new home.